CDL Drivers With a DUI in Georgia

 Georgia laws also mandate that person shouldn’t be in control or driving a commercial vehicle with 0.04 % or more alcohol in the person’s blood, urine, or breath.

 According to the FMCSA regulations, all individuals driving a commercial vehicle are subject to DOT drug and alcohol testing, regardless of whether they are employed full-time, part-time, or whether they are international drivers.
-Tests can be conducted after an accident, randomly, if there is reasonable suspicion for drunk or drugged driving, or on other occasions.

 Drivers can fail a drug or alcohol test by either having a 0.04 or more alcohol content, being positive on a drug test, or refusing to submit to state-administered chemical tests.